ConceptaNjolima/MyTNTResources/Week 1/[ENG1.1] Intro to VSCode and TypeScript.md

 3. **Demo** - Hello World tutorial [instructions](https://code.visualstudio.com/docs/typescript/typescript-tutorial)
     1. Create a new folder, workspace, for the project using the command line.
     2. Create a file in workspace
-    3. Declare and print the string <br />
+    3. Declare and print the string

     ```typescript
     let message: string = 'Hello World';